Morgan Sets New Sixes Record As England Run Riot Against Afghanistan - UrduPoint

 Morgan settled in quickly, hitting Naib for two sixes including a fine hit over long-on.

-But the left-hander should have been out when he skied Rashid Khan only for Dawlat Zadran at deep midwicket to make such a mess of the catch that the ball bounced out of his hands and over the rope for four.
+But the left-hander should have been out when he skied Rashid, only for Dawlat Zadran at deep midwicket to make such a mess of the catch that the ball bounced out of his hands and over the rope for four.

 It was a costly error, with Morgan immediately hitting a soaring six.
 He cleared the boundary again in a 36th over that cost 18 runs.